LeakDetectAI/automl-qild-experiments/README.md

 These files contain all the necessary configurations to execute the respective tasks within your experiments.
 Ensure to update and review these files as needed for your simulations.

-The package autoqild can be installed using the instructions below:
+You can find the folder containing these files at the following link: [database folder](https://github.com/LeakDetectAI/automl-qild-experiments/tree/master/database).

 Installation
 ------------
+The package `autoqild` package used for running the experiments can be installed using the instructions below:

 The latest release version of AutoMLQuantILDetect can be installed from GitHub as follows::

 	pip install git+https://github.com/LeakDetectAI/AutoMLQuantILDetect.git